Understanding and Supporting Adolescents with an Opioid Use Disorder

 Adolescents and Opioid Use Disorder podcast

-In this first-ever Drug Talk episode, Adolescents with Opioid Use Disorder (Apple podcasts), host Michelle Peavy (UW ADAI) talks to Paul Barry, LICSW (UW AIMS Center) about teens and opioid use disorder.
+In this podcast, Adolescents with Opioid Use Disorder (Spotify), host Michelle Peavy (formerly UW ADAI) talks to Paul Barry, LICSW (formerly UW AIMS Center) about teens and opioid use disorder.
 Paul helps us take a look at what’s happening with adolescents who use opioids and what treatment options are available to help them.
 He also highlights the joy of working with youth, and together we wonder “What are we waiting for?” in terms of expanding effective and evidence-based treatment for adolescents with an opioid use disorder.

 Treatment of Opioid Use Disorders in Youth